-Elihu Burritt Library is pleased to announce the 2015 Undergraduate Library Research award.
-This award will recognize excellence in undergraduate research papers/projects as well as skill and creativity in the application of library services, resources and collections.
-Two prizes of $350 will be awarded during the 2015 spring semester at the Undergraduate Research and Creative Achievement Day (URCAD).
-One prize will be award to a senior thesis and the other will be awarded to a paper/project from any class/year if applicable.
+The Elihu Burritt Library's Student Research Awards recognize excellence in CCSU undergraduate and graduate research papers/projects as well as skill and creativity in the application of library services, resources and collections.
+Two prizes of $350 will be awarded, one to an undergraduate student and the other to a graduate student during the 2017 spring semester at the University Research and Creative Achievement Day (URCAD).

-PLEASE NOTE THAT THE LIBRARY RESEARCH AWARD IS A SEPARATE PRIZE FROM THE OTHERS PRESENTED AT THE UNDERGRADUATE RESEARCH AND CREATIVE ACHIEVEMENT DAY (URCAD).
-For more information about URCAD, please go to the URCAP page at http://web.ccsu.edu/urcad/default.asp.
+PLEASE NOTE THAT THE STUDENT LIBRARY RESEARCH AWARD IS A SEPARATE PRIZE FROM THE OTHERS PRESENTED AT THE UNIVERSITY RESEARCH AND CREATIVE ACHIEVEMENT DAY (URCAD).
+For more information about URCAD, please go to http://www.ccsu.edu/urcap/index.html

 To be eligible, applicants must:

-- Be enrolled during the spring 2015 semester as a Central Connecticut State University undergraduate at any class level or discipline/major.
+- Be enrolled during the spring 2017 semester as a Central Connecticut State University student at any class level or discipline/major.